Answers to questions on testing students for COVID-19

 Q: Is testing required for students living off campus?

-A: Testing is not required for students living off campus, but off-campus students who are at-risk – those who believe or know they have been exposed to the virus, traveled to Blacksburg from a hot spot, or have symptoms or other indications of exposure – should contact Schiffert Health Center to determine whether they should be tested.
+A: Testing is not required for students living off campus, but off-campus students who are not fully vaccinated or are at-risk – those who believe or know they have been exposed to the virus, recently traveled domestically or internationally, or have symptoms or other indications of exposure – should contact Schiffert Health Center to determine whether they should be tested.

 Q: Can I test out of isolation?